raspberrypilearning/parents-guide/physical.md

 5. Push-to-make switches
 6. Buzzers

-These are all fairly cheap to purchase from [RS](http://uk.rs-online.com/web/) and [ebay](http://www.ebay.co.uk/bhp/electronic-components), as well as many other online shops.
-You can also find much of what you need in the three [camjam kits](http://camjam.me/?page_id=618) available from the Pi Hut.
+These are all fairly cheap to purchase from [RS](http://uk.rs-online.com/web/) and [eBay](http://www.ebay.co.uk/bhp/electronic-components), as well as many other online shops.
+You can also find much of what you need in the three [camjam kits](http://camjam.me/?page_id=618) available from The Pi Hut.

 ## Getting Started